8bytes/HeyXero/README.md

 ## Configuration

-This adapter uses the following environment variables:
+This bot uses the following environment variables:

  - `HUBOT_SLACK_TOKEN` - this is the API token for the Slack user you would like to run Hubot under.
+ - `XERO_API_CONSUMER_KEY` - the consumer key for the private application registered with the Xero API
+ - `XERO_API_CONSUMER_SECRET` - the consumer secret for the private application registered with the Xero API
+ - `XERO_API_PRIVATE_KEY` - the private key created while generating the public key to provide to the Xero API for signing.

 To add or remove your bot from specific channels or private groups, you can use the /kick and /invite slash commands that are built into Slack.